 Instead of making a resolution of “going to the gym every day,” try something more generic such as simply being more active each day.
 You’ll be more likely to be successful in reaching your fitness goals.
 You can start by making small changes including parking further away from the door at the grocery store, and taking the stairs instead of the elevator.
 Kick things up a notch by adding an extra 20 minutes to your workout, or adding two more reps to your weightlifting schedule.
 This resolution is very open ended, allowing you to be flexible about what success looks like each day.

 Eat more healthy foods

 An apple a day keeps the doctor away, but sometimes you’re really craving a big bowl of fettuccine alfredo.

-Adjusting your diet by making simple, healthy substitutions can help keep your waistline in check.
+Adjusting your diet by making simple, healthy substitutions can help keep you begin to craft a healthier diet.
 If you’re a carb craver, try switching to whole grains and add a side salad to your meal.
 Switch out red meat with a lean protein alternative at least once a week.
 Snack time?
 Try reaching for some veggies or mixed nuts instead of chips if you’re craving something with a bit of a crunch.
 Craving something sweet?
 Add your favorite fruit to some vanilla Greek yogurt to help satisfy that craving.
 Keep your kitchen stocked with healthy options, and you’ll find yourself reaching for the junk food less often.
 Find more ideas for healthy swaps here.